oreotikii/bambuddy/README.md

 ### Spoolman Integration

-Bambusy integrates with [Spoolman](https://github.com/Donkie/Spoolman) for filament inventory management.
+Bambuddy integrates with [Spoolman](https://github.com/Donkie/Spoolman) for filament inventory management.
 When enabled, AMS filament data syncs with your Spoolman server, allowing you to track remaining filament across all your spools.

 #### Prerequisites